Colorado Road Safety (Stats, Facts, and Tips)

 Keep Your Vehicle Maintained

-Steep inclines and declines can be especially rough on your vehicle, so it’s wise to schedule a maintenance check-up before a big mountain trip.
+Steep inclines and declines can be especially rough on your vehicle, so scheduling a maintenance check-up before a big mountain trip is wise.
 Pay special attention to the brakes, engine, battery, oil, windshield wipers, heater, and tire condition.
 You may need to take your car to a mechanic for a thorough check, or if you feel confident in your ability to evaluate vehicles, you can examine it yourself.
 Also, be sure to fill up with gas, as driving up steep inclines uses more fuel than driving straight or downhill.

 Follow Safe Mountain Driving Etiquette